yberman8/FeedbackApp/README.md

 - Submit feedback with name, rating (1–5), and message
 - Admin dashboard with search, filters, and statistics
 - Responsive design (Vuetify)
-- Demo admin user and 12 sample feedbacks auto-created on first run
+- Demo admin user and 12 sample feedback auto-created on first run

 ---